VonHeikemen/devlog/content/web-development/homemade-observables.md

 });
 ```

-Thats better.
+That's better.
 But that _if_ bothers me.
 I feel like that behavior doesn't belong in there.
 You know what?
-I'll make an operator that can unsubcribe to the interval after it emits five values.
+I'll make an operator that can unsubscribe to the interval after it emits five values.

 ```javascript
 // I'll named "take" because naming is hard.